apify/apify-docs/sources/academy/tutorials/apify_scrapers/puppeteer_scraper.md

 ## [](#whats-next) What's next?

 - Check out the [Apify SDK](https://sdk.apify.com/) and its [Getting started](https://sdk.apify.com/docs/guides/getting-started) tutorial if you'd like to try building your own actors.
-It's a bit more complex and involved than writing a simple `pageFunction`, but it allows you to fine-tune all the details of your scraper to your liking.
+It's a bit more complex and involved than writing a `pageFunction`, but it allows you to fine-tune all the details of your scraper to your liking.
 - [Take a deep dive into actors](/platform/actors), from how they work to [publishing](/platform/actors/publishing) them in Apify Store, and even [making money](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/) on actors.
 - Found out you're not into the coding part but would still to use Apify actors?
 Check out our [ready-made solutions](https://apify.com/store) or [order a custom actor](https://apify.com/custom-solutions) from an Apify-certified developer.